 Office: AB 5/315 | Email: email@example.com

-My current research is focused on characterizing the interaction between Active Noise Control (ANC) headphones and human auditory system.
-These devices act as real-time filters that create an ‘anti-sound’ which destructively interferes with ambient low-frequency noise and thereby prevents it from reaching the eardrum.
-From studies on simultaneous masking, we know quite a bit about the effect of adding noise on perception; however, the effect of attenuating noise on hearing abilities remains largely unexplored in the psychoacoustics literature.
-By exploring this avenue, similar to hearing aids, ANC headphones could also become a rich source of information on the kinds of information the brain extracts and processes from sound.
-For instance, we already have evidence from normal hearing listeners that ANC improves the ability to detect amplitude modulation, which has wide implications in terms of speech perception etc.
+My current research is focused on understanding the interaction between Active Noise Control (ANC) headphones and human auditory system.
+These devices create an ‘anti-sound’ which destructively interferes with ambient low-frequency noise and thereby prevents it from reaching the eardrum.
+From studies on simultaneous masking, we know quite a bit about the effect of adding noise on human audition.
+However, the effect of attenuating noise on audition is unexplored in the psychoacoustics literature.
+By exploring this avenue, similar to hearing aids, ANC headphones could also become a rich source of information on the kinds of information the ear and brain extracts and processes from sound.
+For instance, we already have evidence from normal hearing listeners that ANC improves the ability to detect amplitude modulation, which has wide implications in terms of speech perception.